-The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2011.
+The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2012.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2011.
-See U.S. Department of Energy Air Emissions Annual Report in Appendix B.
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2012 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)

-As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2011.
-Included in these efforts were battery, CRT, and miscellaneous electronic office equipment recycling, waste white paper and green computer paper-recycling, and corrugated cardboard and mixed paper recycling.
+As indicated in prior Site Environmental Reports, formal pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2012.
+Included in these efforts were batteries, CRTs, miscellaneous electronic office equipment, white paper and green computer paper, corrugated cardboard, mixed paper, newsprint and food/beverage container recycling.
 Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, batteries, fluorescent lamps and telephone books.

 Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan, on its Affirmative Procurement Performance Measure.
-A performance level of "B+" was achieved in 2011 for Integrated Safety, Health and Environmental Protection.
+A performance level of "B+" was achieved in 2012 for Integrated Safety, Health and Environmental Protection.

 As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System since 2005.
 The integration of EMS into the way the Laboratory does business allows the Laboratory to systematically review, address and respond to the Laboratory's environmental impacts.
-The Laboratory's EMS was audited in April 2009 by DOE-CH.
-There were four "Sufficiently in

-Conformity" findings as a result of the audit.
-All four findings were tracked in the Laboratory's corrective action database for completion.
-The EMS program is also scheduled to be reviewed in June 2012.
+The Laboratory's EMS was audited in June 2012 by DOE-CH.
+There were four Minor Nonconformities as a result of the audit.
+Corrective action plans were tracked in the Laboratory's corrective action database for completion.